childers98/MART441-Web-Technologies/Week-12/README.md

 3. Add all objects to the array - do I need to add the squares that are the main ones?
 4. Create an object for your player and make sure it can move with the arrow keys - green player
 6. Create another json file with at least three objects in it - collectibles.JSON

+Should be working but I'm not sure
+10. Show an increase in the score when picking up a collectible